23 Dimension Reduction

 #> [1] TRUE

-The iris data is a widely used example in data analysis courses.
-It includes four botanical measurements related to three flower species:
+The iris dataset is a widely used example in data analysis courses.
+It contains four botanical measurements—sepal length, sepal width, petal length, and petal width—for flowers from three different species:

 names(iris)